 The Troop’s first Scout Master was Fred Pollard, the Troop Committee Chair was Bill Stetzler.
 In 1969 the First Church, the original Charter Organization, decided that they no longer wanted to sponsor a scout troop so a new sponsor was sought.

 The Lion’s Club of Hudson agreed to become the new sponsor and the troop was offered a number in the hundreds.
 They wanted to retain their old number but the church wanted to hold the number 21 as they still sponsored the Cub Scout Pack with this same number.
 Finally Daniel Webster Council offered the troop the number 20 and the rest is history.

-The troop still meets once a week at the Lion’s Hall.
+The troop still meets once a week at the Nottingham West.
 There are several special accomplishments that Troop 20 can be proud to have in its history.
 Among these are:

 - Our scouts consistently qualify for the National Quality Unit Award

 - Troop 20 was featured on the September 2005 cover of Boys’ Life magazine